ahmedjoubest/wavesurfer/README.md

 Step 1: Sign up or login an account on https://www.rstudio.com/products/shinyapps/.

-Step 2: Connect Rstudio to shinyapps.io account using the following codes, which requires three input:
+Step 2: Connect Rstudio to shinyapps.io account using the following codes:

-          - `name` a string of your shinyapps.io account name;
-          - `token` a string of your password, which can be found by logging to your shinyapps.io account (click the menu on the lefe side: Accoount --> Tokens);
-          - `secret` a string of your password, which can be found by logging to your shinyapps.io account (click the menu on the lefe side: Accoount --> Tokens).

 ```
 install.packages('rsconnect')
 library(rsconnect)